mareep-raljodid/SignLanguage_ML/README.md

        ![Here:](https://raw.githubusercontent.com/mareep-raljodid/SignLanguage_ML/master/photo.jpg)

-        photo.jpg should be predicted as R and, picture.jpg (file available) should be predicted as D.
+        photo.jpg (the picture above) should be predicted as R and, picture.jpg (file available) should be predicted as D.